bitdotgames/BHL/README.md

 * Supports C# bindings to user types and functions
 * Golang alike *defer*
 * Passing arguments to function by *ref* like in C#
-* Multiple returned values like in Go
+* Multiple returned values like in Golang
 * Hot code reload
 * Strict control over memory allocations